Tony Conrad: Early life

-Conrad was born in Concord, New Hampshire to Mary Elizabeth Parfitt and Arthur Emil Conrad but raised in Baldwin, Maryland and Northern Virginia.
-His father worked with Everett Warner during World War II in designing dazzle camouflage for the US Navy.
+Anthony Schmaltz Conrad was born on March 7, 1940, in Concord, New Hampshire, to Mary Elizabeth Parfitt and Arthur Emil Conrad, and raised in Baldwin, Maryland, and Northern Virginia.
+His father worked with Everett Warner in designing dazzle camouflage for the United States Navy during World War II.
 Conrad's high school violin lessons with symphony violist Ronald Knudsen introduced him to just intonation and double stop playing.
-Conrad graduated from Harvard University in 1962 with a degree in Mathematics.
-While studying at Harvard, Conrad was exposed to the ideas of John Cage and Karlheinz Stockhausen.
-After graduating, Conrad went to Copenhagen to see a friend, who was a research mathematician working on a computer project at the Physics Chemist Institute.
-That computer had a memory of 8 kilobytes.
-Conrad worked on it in machine language during the summer, which helped build his computer skills.
-He also did work as a computer programmer for a year when he came back to the United States.
+After briefly studying violin at Baltimore's Peabody Conservatory, Conrad graduated from Harvard University in 1962 with a degree in mathematics.
+While studying at Harvard, Conrad was exposed to the ideas of experimental composers John Cage and Karlheinz Stockhausen.
+After working as a computer programmer, Conrad became involved in New York City's avant-garde arts scene.

-After working as a computer programmer, Conrad got into the experimental music scene in New York City.

 1960s

-After moving to New York, Conrad became an early member of the Theatre of Eternal Music (nicknamed The Dream Syndicate) which included the leader La Monte Young, John Cale, Angus MacLise, and Marian Zazeela.
-Theatre of Eternal Music utilized just intonation and sustained sound (drones) to produce what the group called dream music (and is now called drone music).
+After moving to New York, Conrad became an early member of La Monte Young's Theatre of Eternal Music, alongside John Cale, Angus MacLise, Marian Zazeela, and later Terry Riley.
+The Theatre of Eternal Music utilized just intonation and drones to produce what the group called "dream music"; Conrad's mathematical knowledge contributed to the Theatre's systematization of just intervals, and he also encouraged the ensemble to adopt electronic amplification.
+Conrad would later leave the Theatre in a dispute over Young's attempt to assert more deliberate compositional influence over their performances and refusal to grant him or Cale shared credit for the ensemble's music or access to its recordings; in 1990, he protested a concert by his former bandleader with a manifesto titled "Composer La Monte Young Does Not Understand 'His' Work" outlining his grievances and accusing Young of "orientalism and [a] romanticized personality cult mark[ing] him among the most regressive of contemporary artists."

-In 1963, he joined his former Harvard classmate Henry Flynt in his anti-art demonstrations against "elitist" New York cultural institutions.
+In 1963, he joined his former Harvard classmate and Fluxus associate Henry Flynt in his anti-art demonstrations against "elitist" New York cultural institutions.

-Conrad and John Cale were recruited by Pickwick Records to play as a backing band for a new act, The Primitives, to perform the 1964 single "The Ostrich"/"Sneaky Pete".
-Conrad and Cale played guitar and bass, the artist Walter de Maria joined on drums, and the only pre-existing member of the band, Lou Reed, sang.
-Conrad and Cale's instruments were tuned to "Ostrich tuning" – every string to the same pitch.
-This made them easier to play, and also resonated with the drone music they were playing with the Theatre of Eternal Music.
-After a few shows, the group disbanded.
-Cale and Reed went on to form The Velvet Underground.
-Conrad was indirectly responsible for the name of The Velvet Underground, although he was never a member of the group.
-After moving into Conrad's old apartment on Ludlow Street in New York City, Reed and Cale found a book titled The Velvet Underground, which had belonged to Conrad, and took the book's name for their group.
+In 1964, Conrad and Cale were recruited by Pickwick Records to serve as a backing band, The Primitives, to perform the Lou Reed-penned single "The Ostrich"/"Sneaky Pete".
+Conrad and Cale played guitar and bass guitar, artist Walter de Maria played percussion, and Reed sang.
+Conrad and Cale's instruments were tuned to Reed's "Ostrich tuning", with every string the same pitch class.
+After the Primitives disbanded, Cale and Reed formed the Velvet Underground.
+Conrad was indirectly responsible for the name of The Velvet Underground, although he was never a member of the group; after moving into Conrad's old apartment on Ludlow Street in Manhattan's Lower East Side, Reed and Cale found a copy of The Velvet Underground which Conrad had left in the apartment, and took its name for the band.

+In 1966, Conrad produced the film The Flicker, consisting almost entirely of alternating black and white frames producing varying stroboscopic effects.
+The Flicker is considered a pioneering example of structural film.